kxgolder/Shazamboni/README.md

 ## Gotchas

 We spent time figuring out which components we could use.
-We figured that ultrasonic sensors would work fine enough but during testing we encountered some problems such as late detecting and non-detection of complex objects.
+We figured that ultrasonic sensors would work fine enough.
 We figured that using an ad hoc network would work best for the Shazamboni as it would solve the problem of Wi-Fi connectivity issues with the ShazApp and Shazamboni.
 Websockets would seemlessly send messages to the Shazamboni from the user's phone.
 Mjpg-streamers would work well with the camera we set up, seemlessly streaming video feed.

 ## Nota Bene

+During testing with the ultrasonic sensors, we encountered some problems such as late detecting and non-detection of complex objects.
+We advise people in the future to use LIDAR for better detection of objects.
+While we were successful in implementing an ad hoc network for our device and app, we found the task difficult in implementing.
+We advise thus to follow the reference featured in the Hardware Report by the letter for successful implementation of ad hoc networking.
+ASK TEAM FOR PROBLEMS THEY ENCOUNTERED.

 ## Current State

+We have successfully completed all testing requirements and are in the process of installing the finishing touches and integrations with the ME team for our client.
+The Shazamboni and Shaz App work well together.
+ASK TEAM FOR THE CURRENT STATUS.

 ## Acknowledgements
 App code is in: websockets_app